Christian Bethancourt Player Props: Rays vs. Braves

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .232 with 12 doubles, seven home runs and six walks.
+- Bethancourt has 12 doubles, seven home runs and six walks while batting .229.

-- In 27.3% of his games this season, Bethancourt has had at least one RBI.
-He's picked up more than one in 7.3% and driven in three or more of his team's runs in two contests.

-- He has scored in 40.0% of his games this season, with more than one run scored in 10.9%.
+- He has scored in 22 of 56 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.